Rights of the Child

 The idea, through this definition and all the texts concerning child welfare, is that the child is a human being with rights and dignity.

-What characterizes the child, it is his youth and vulnerability.
-Indeed, the child is growing, a future adult, who has no means to protect himself.
+What characterizes the child, is their youth and vulnerability.
+Indeed, the child is growing, a future adult, who has no means to protect themself.

 So, the child has to be the object of a particular interest and a specific protection.
-In this perspective, texts proclaiming the protection of the child and his rights were adopted.
+In this perspective, texts proclaiming the protection of the child and their rights were adopted.

 Definition of the rights of the child